hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

-But the greatest contribution made by the movement to the political life of the country was the fixing of the goal of aU our endeavours.
+But the greatest contribution made by the movement to the political life of the country was the fixing of the goal of all our endeavours.
 Ours is perhaps the first in- stance in the history of the vv^orld, where for a couple of generations, the children of the soil did believe their con- querors to be their deliverers.
 Mr. Tilak was the first